 Joyce-Koch and I reviewed several new strategies that help to broaden the pool of potential job candidates:

 - Reassess required skills – Colocation managers may have their wish list of top skills and work experience, but the “perfect candidate” that checks all the boxes may take forever to source or not even exist in their hiring pool.
 Joyce-Koch recommends considering candidates who may not meet all of the requirements, yet walk-in with solid core competencies which translate to a quick learning curve on the job.

 - Widen the recruitment net through cross skilling – As the talent pool shrinks, colocation hiring managers need to broaden their search to other related industries.
 The approach of “cross skilling” implies the consideration of candidates who do not come from the same industry but whose skills base is comparable.
-For example, colocation data centre firms that seek technicians, could consider individuals from the military equipped with technology-related workstream skills.
+For example, colocation data center firms that seek technicians, could consider individuals from the military equipped with technology-related workstream skills.
 Or, for a software developer role, hiring firms could consider an individual without specific experience, but with a technology-oriented mind.